ajmal017/python_expose/README.md

 ## GUIDE

 - ### Crypto Analysis
   this folder contains my research from my spring semester of development and cryptocurrency research, and is better documented in the readme found in that folder.
-One *NOTE: the final_report/ directory contains the final typed up report that I used when presenting my ideas.*
+The files are mostly jupyter notebooks so sometimes github does not display them properly, if this is the case I have directions for how to get jupyter notebooks up and running in the readme in the crypto-analysis/ directory One *NOTE: the final_report/ directory contains the final typed up report that I used when presenting my ideas.*

 - ### Renko Trading Strategy
   This folder contains a class and a test suite that I developed for a freelance client.
 It is an implementation of a renko trading strategy.
 The renko class may be used to make sense of historical data as well as process real-time ticker data.
 It may be used with preselected candlestick sizes, or use Average True Range calculations to dynamically determine renko candlestick size